Showing posts with label Reviews. Show all posts

 How do you review a new Robert E. Howard biography?
 Perhaps with the question: Do we need a new Howard biography?
 After all, we have two major works already: L. Sprague de Camp’s Dark Valley Destiny and Mark Finn’s Blood and Thunder.
 There are others too, which I have not read and cannot comment on: David C. Smith’s Robert E. Howard: A Literary Biography, and Todd Vick’s Renegades and Rogues: The Life and Legacy of Robert E. Howard.

-The field seems well sewn.
+The field seems well sown.
 But let’s dig a little deeper.

 DVD is well-researched and eminently readable but ultimately a flawed work.
 It places its emphasis on Howard’s psychology, starting from a place that there must have been something wrong with REH and then building that case with outdated and clumsy psychoanalysis (for more, see here).